EmmanuelSchaan/MicroCoSM/README.md

 #  MicroCoSM

-Microwave Components Sky Model: implements the foreground model in Dunkley+13 https://arxiv.org/abs/1301.0776 Shows the frequency dependence of the extragalactic foregrounds in temperature, in terms of intensity, temperature [Kcmb] and Rayleigh-Jeans temperature [Krj].
+Microwave Components Sky Model implements the foreground model in Dunkley+13 https://arxiv.org/abs/1301.0776 Shows the frequency dependence of the extragalactic foregrounds in temperature, in terms of intensity, temperature [Kcmb] and Rayleigh-Jeans temperature [Krj].
 Shows the foreground power spectra for any pair of frequencies.